 There is no point learning to fly if you cannot land.
 Your foil just wants to fly and keep going!
 Learnt to bring it down and you will learn how much front foot pressure you need to hold the ‘foil’.

-These are your friend.
+For surfing these are your friend.
 The deeper the water the fatter the wave, the better.
 All you need is a crest to get onto the wave.
 Once your up all you need is a moderate soft wave face.

 DON’T forget your leash